eklitzke/hiphop-links/README.md

 [here's another](https://eklitzke.org/bitlbee-accounts).

-The scripts in this repo simply scan my IRC client logs for links matching particular regular expressions and then generate HTML pages from that.q
+The scripts in this repo simply scan my IRC client logs for links matching particular regular expressions and then generate HTML pages from that.